PhiCtl/glycan-biomarkers/README.md

 In this final step your role is to showcase your skills for extracting meaningful patterns from our experimental data.
 You will leverage the curated list of features to find a subset of them that captures most biological differences between classes.
 Here, little guidance is provided as we expect motivating the discovery of a biomarker should be one of your strong suits.
 Keep in mind that statistical significance, predictive power and decision boundaries are important concepts when justifying such discovery.
 A sense of hierarchy should also be provided in the final list of targets.

+**Important Note:**
+You can consider the following class mapping for the analysis:
+- French: Lung cancer
+- LMU: Benign disease
+- Dunn: Healthy

 ## Task 02: Biomarker Embedding

 In this second phase, your role is to provide interpretation power to your findings.
 Following the discovery of a biomarker, you are tasked with leveraging third party knowledge around the structure you identified to provide more insights on the origin of this glycan, other diseases it has been identified and proteins it is related to.